2016 Spanish general election: Debates

-Campaign cost
+Cost

 One of the main themes going into the June election was the economic cost that a new campaign would mean for the budget.
 During the final round of talks, King Felipe VI—anticipating a fresh election—had asked parties to run austere campaigns.

 The PP proposed that the party avoid large scale rallies, aiming at running a "simpler" campaign—with smaller events in medium-sized cities and towns—while also suggesting reducing the campaign's length to 10 days and removing external advertising—namely that involving advertising through billboards and flags.
 The PSOE suggested reducing campaign spending by 30%, cutting mailing spending and removing external advertising.
 Podemos and C's proposed unifying party mailing, with C's being favourable to cutting party spending by 50%.
 Podemos went further and suggested limiting parties' spending to 3 million each.

 All three PSOE, Podemos and C's were against PP's proposal of making a shorter campaign or for cuts to affect election debates.
 As some of these proposals required changes in the electoral law—something which could not happen as the Cortes would be dissolved—parties called for reaching a gentlemen's agreement; in Albert Rivera's words, "a political pact through which changing the law wouldn't be necessary".
 However, negotiations held to discuss the reduction of electoral spending failed to produce an agreement, with parties expected to cut their spending at will.

 Voter turnout

-The table below shows registered voter turnout on election day, without including non-resident citizens.
+The table below shows registered voter turnout during the election.
+Figures for election day do not include non-resident citizens, while final figures do.